Xiaodong CHEN

 About Me

-Before joining PNNL, I got my Ph.D. degree from the Department of Civil and Environmental Engineering at the University of Washington.
+I got my Ph.D. degree from the Department of Civil and Environmental Engineering at the University of Washington.
 I was a student of the Sustainability, Satellites, Water, and Environment (SASWE) research group.
 My Ph.D. study focused on the applications of atmospheric and hydrologic sciences in addressing real-world problems.
-I developed the assistive methods for the engineering safety designs of high-hazard infrastructures (large hydropower dams, nuclear plants, etc.) based on a synergy of atmospheric numerical models, climate model projections, and data analysis.
+After my Ph.D., I moved to the Pacific Northwest National Laboratory and worked as a postdoc and Earth scientist during 2018-2024, working with Dr. Ruby Leung on various projects on regional environmental change and high-resolution regional climate modeling.

 News (more)